sipb/moira-rest-api/README.md

 * `Authorization: webathena [base64-encoded JSON]` header
 * `webathena` GET parameter (also base64-encoded JSON)

+For an example on how to use webathena to get the ticket, see https://github.com/gabrc52/svelte-moira/blob/main/src/lib/webathena.ts

 ## Errors

 If any of the functions returns an error, the output will be the following: